 Marc started attending Jubilee as a child and developed an interest in traditional jazz.
 He joined the Creole Syncopators at age fifteen and has become known as a specialist in the jazz trumpet styles of the 1920s and 1930s.
 Marc has performed with many groups all around the county and you can find him playing with some of the groups on YouTube with Dave alongside.

 Dave has a passion for Art Deco and for cars.
 He has combined the two in his hobby of restoring cars, focusing on the Art Deco cars of the 1930s.
 His rare 1937 Lincoln Zephyr two-door Coupe-Sedan received a perfect 100 point score in the Car Show West hosted by the Lincoln-Zephyr Owners Club in Jacksonville Oregon in May 2012.
 Dave and his wife drove the car from Paso Robles both ways, making the 600-mile trip home in ten and half hours in comfort and with high speed.
+He drove the car there for the four-day event.
+Dave received an invitation to show this car at 2013 Pebble Beach “Concours D’Elegance.”
 Dave purchased the car in 2004 from Don Dailey of Hartford City, Indiana.
 Only 1500 bodies were built of the two-door Coupe-Sedan, selling for $1,275 in 1937.
 He has four remarkable classic cars that he has restored and drives locally in Paso Robles and on road trips.

-Ford Motor Company has borrowed his cars; they were on display in 2012 at the LA Convention for the Annual Auto Show.
+Ford Motor Company has borrowed his cars; they were on display in 2012 at the LA Convention Center for the Annual Auto Show.
 One of his cars is a 1936 Ford three-window Coupe.
 He has used it for touring all over the Western United States including Yellowstone National Park, Colorado, Washington, and Oregon.
-He was invited by Ford Motors to the National Advertising Meeting held in Victoria B.C. to share it with the attendees.
 Watch for Dave in one of his classics the next time you are touring and wine tasting in Paso Robles.

 1901: Grandfather Antonio Caparone and his wife Lucia emigrate from Montanaro, a small town north of Torino in Italy, to Pennsylvania.